rillonline/StarRunnerAdventures/r17kearsarge.md

 I looked around the barroom.
 Animal Andy directed the remaining patrons to mop, sweep up glass, right the tables and chairs.
 When everything was basically back to normal, he'd provide a round and the good times would roll again.
-I did not see either Posthumous Patty or Dagger Dan.
+I did not see either Posthumous Patty or Deniable Dan.
 Too bad.
 I wanted to talk with them and this was the only place I knew they frequented.
 Finding out where they flopped would be nigh impossible.
 Pirates kept their residences, even if it was only a bed in a dormitory,